braintapper/ezcoo-hdmi-switch/README.md

 Has only been tested on this model switch, because that's what I have.
 It may or may not work with other switches depending on the serial port commands.

+This updated version (2022-04-02) supports multiple switches connected to the same computer.

 You should be able to trigger this script from Autohotkey, an El Gato Streamdeck, etc.

 Tested on Windows only.